racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/EventDrivenActions.md

 ##Event Structure
-An event in PyLabs 5 consists of two strings.
+An event in Pylabs 5 consists of two strings.
 The first string is the 'event' key, used to categorize the event.
-The second string can span multiple lines, where each line is a PyLabs tags/label-string.
+The second string can span multiple lines, where each line is a Pylabs tags/label-string.
 For example:

     customer_pending state:created guid:5a1b2969-7f7f-46b0-a0f8-4060f5f8ca5b
     status:new guid:1fdcd5cd-e9a5-4f3c-a329-f6ed72f790e2